-The late-time lightcurve behavior may bias the result of a lightcurve fit (Aldering, Knop, & Nugent 2000); it is therefore important that the lowand high-redshift supernovae be treated in as consistent a manner as possible.
+The late-time lightcurve behavior may bias the result of a lightcurve fit (Aldering, Knop, & Nugent 2000); it is therefore important that the low- and high-redshift supernovae be treated in as consistent a manner as possible.
 Few or none of the high-redshift supernovae have high-precision measurements more than $\sim 40-50$ rest-frame days after maximum light, so as in Perlmutter et al. (1997) and P99 these late-time points were eliminated from the low-redshift lightcurve data before the template-fit procedure.
 Additionally, to allow for systematic offset uncertainties on the host-galaxy subtraction, an "error floor" of 0.007 times the maximum lightcurve flux was applied; any lightcurve point with an uncertainty below the error floor had its uncertainty replaced by that value (Goldhaber et al. 2001).

-The final results of the lightcurve fits, including the effect of color corrections and K-corrections, are listed in Table 3 for the eleven supernovae of this paper.
-Table 4 shows the results of new lightcurve fits for 35 of the high-redshift supernovae of P99, and Table 5 shows the results of lightcurve fits for the low-redshift supernovae from H96 and R99.
+The final results of the lightcurve fits, including the effect of color corrections and Kcorrections, are listed in Table 3 for the eleven supernovae of this paper.
+Table 4 shows the results of new lightcurve fits to the high-redshift supernovae of P99 used in this paper (see § 2.5), and Table 5 shows the results of lightcurve fits for the low-redshift supernovae from H96 and R99.
 Appendix A tabulates all of the lightcurve data for the eleven HST supernovae in this paper.
 The lightcurves for these supernovae (and the F675W WFPC2 image nearest maximum light) are shown in Figures 1 and 2.
-Note that there are correlated errors between all of the ground-based points in these figures, as a single ground-based zeropoint was used to scale them together with the HST photometry.
+Note that there are correlated errors between all of the ground-based points for each supernova in these figures, as a single ground-based zeropoint was used to scale each of them together with the HST photometry.